dpb1857/synced/bin/photos/README.txt

    fixTimestamps.sh 121_PANA (or whereever)
    to fix timestamps on jpg files we may have tweaked in digikam; (rotation, stars, etc.)

-8) Push the "developed" photos to the photos drive;
+o8) Push the "developed" photos to the photos drive;
-   rsync gx7-2018-1120-1124-121-0144-0451 /media/dpb/Photos/
+   rsync gx7-2018-1120-1124-121-0144-0451 /media/dpb/PhotoArchive/archive

-9) run PushToDropbox.sh and PushToPreview.sh to "publish" photos;
+9) run Push.sh to execute PushToSmugmug.sh and PushToPreview.sh to "publish" photos;

 10) Go to Smugmug and import the photos pushed to Dropbox for Smugmug consumption;